dariusprince90/geoclaim_react/README.md

 # [LeafletJS map layer and selection menu based on API input](https://www.upwork.com/jobs/~018823e0418cd7fa9a)

-I am looking for a frontend developer who can create a leafletJS map layer and layer selection menu based on an API output.
 As a hobby project for our scout group i have build a 'game page' at https://www.geoclaim.nl to claim streets that are at the current location of the page visitor.

 This 'game' exists of three steps: